arrownj/odps/intl.en-US/Release Note/Announcements.md

 -   If the local time zone is not UTC+8 when you upgrade MaxCompute, we recommend that you also upgrade SDK for Java and the related client.
 This ensures that the SQL-based computing result and data that is transferred by using Tunnel commands after January 1, 1900 are accurate and consistent.
 For DATETIME data that was generated earlier than January 1, 1900, the SQL-based computing result and data that is transferred by using Tunnel commands might differ up to 343 seconds.
 For DATETIME data that was generated earlier than January 1, 1928 and was uploaded before SDK for Java and the related client are upgraded, the time in the new version is 352 seconds earlier.
 -   If you do not upgrade SDK for Java or the related client to versions with the `-oversea` suffix, the SQL-based computing result may differ from data that is transferred by using Tunnel commands.
 For data that was generated earlier than January 1, 1900, the time difference is 9 seconds.
 For data that was generated within the period from January 1, 1900 to January 1, 1928, the time difference is 352 seconds.

     **Note:** Modifying the time zone configuration in SDK for Java or on the related client does not affect the time zone configuration in DataWorks.
 Therefore, the time zones are different.
 You must evaluate how this may affect scheduled jobs in DataWorks.
-The time zone of a DataWorks server in the Japan \(Tokyo\) region is GMT+9, and that in the Singapore \(Singapore\) region is GMT+8.
+The time zone of a DataWorks server in the Japan \(Tokyo\) region is GMT+9, and that in the Singapore region is GMT+8.

 -   If you are using a third-party client that is connected to MaxCompute by using JDBC, you must configure the time zone on the client to ensure that the time of the client and that of the server are consistent.
 -   MapReduce supports time zone configuration.